lisp-mirror/lqml/examples/meshtastic/readme.md

 On android coarse location permission is required for BLE to work.

-Pairing of your LoRa radios is generally not needed beforehand, the app will ask for pairing/PIN during BLE ini.
+Except for Windows, pairing of your LoRa radios is generally not needed beforehand, the app will ask for pairing/PIN during BLE ini.
 If your device doesn't have a display, use `123456` as your PIN.

+On Windows it didn't work for me if not paired previously.

 It may occur that your radio device is sometimes not found; first